 NOTE: Some ATMS will ask if you’d like to proceed “with or without conversion”.
 NEVER proceed with conversion because this authorizes the bank operating the ATM to do the conversion for you, usually at terrible exchange rates.
 Instead, choose WITHOUT conversion so it’s performed by your local bank.

 There are many places to stay in Santorini.
 Where you choose to stay will depend on your budget and what type of experience you’d like to have.
 To make it easier, I’ve grouped them into three general categories – caldera views, beaches, and local living.

-I’ve also created the color-coded map below to help you better understand where each of these villages are and why I’ve grouped them in the way I have: (Please note that marked areas are approximations only)
+I’ve also created the color-coded map below to help you better understand where each of these villages are and why I’ve grouped them in the way I have.
+Click on the link for an interactive version of the map.
+(Please note that marked areas are approximations only)

 LIGHT BLUE – Fira

 PURPLE – Imerovigli

 DARK BLUE – Perissa

 BROWN – Pyrgos Kallistis

 DARK GREEN – Emporio